Florida Atlantic vs. UTEP College Football Odds, Plays and Insights - NewsBreak

 UTEP Stats and Trends

-- In UTEP's seven games this season, it has five wins against the spread.
+- In UTEP's seven games this year, it has five wins against the spread.

-- This year, the Miners are winless against the spread when entering a game as an underdog of 11.5 points or more.
+- This season, the Miners are winless against the spread when entering a game as an underdog of 11 points or more.

-- UTEP's games this year have gone over the total in two out of six opportunities (33.3%).
+- UTEP's games this season have hit the over on two of six set point totals (33.3%).

-- UTEP is 3-0 against the spread and 4-0 overall when the team records more than 21 points.
+- UTEP is 3-0 against the spread and 4-0 overall when the team notches more than 21 points.

-- In games that UTEP piles up more than 372.6 yards, the team is 3-0 against the spread and 4-0 overall.
+- In games that UTEP amasses over 372.6 yards, the team is 3-0 against the spread and 4-0 overall.

-- This year the Miners have turned the ball over 15 times, four more than the Owls' takeaways (11).
+- The Miners have turned the ball over 15 times this season, four more turnovers than the Owls have forced (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.